quicwg/base-drafts/draft-ietf-quic-transport.md

 considers the client's new address as valid.

-### Committing to a Network Path {#migration-commit}
+### Committing to a New Address {#migration-commit}

 A cient may commit to using a new address for sending all packets when it is the only available address or after the client has established reachability from that address.

-Upon receiving a packet from a new client address with a packet number that is the largest seen thus far on the connection, containing a frame other than PATH_CHALLENGE, PATH_RESPONSE, and PADDING, the server commits to the client's new address.
+Upon receiving a packet containing a frame other than PATH_CHALLENGE, PATH_RESPONSE, or PADDING from a new client address with a packet number that is the largest seen thus far on the connection, the server commits to the client's new address.
 The server MUST send all subsequent packets, with the exception of those containing PATH_RESPONSE and PATH_CHALLENGE frames, to the new address.

 Once committed to a new address, the client should stop sending any subsequent packets from the old address.
 A client that sends new packets from the old